 - Software Development - this is ultimately a software development role, so you need to be a strong developer.
 Most of the new code will be in Rust, so experience with Rust is welcome, but experience with other compiled, statically typed languages is fine.
 Much of the development will be "systems programming", so knowledge and experience with low-level operating system details is helpful.
 But there is also going to be user interface development, scripting, and other bits to bring the whole system together, so a breadth of experience is welcome.

 - Security - this is a security product (the virtualization is being used to provide separation and data confidentiality), so some experience with security fundamentals is helpful.
 At a minimum, knowledge of secure coding practices and basic Linux access control is required.
 Knowledge of other aspects of security is a plus (encryption, advanced access control, secure design).
 A strong desire to learn more about security is a must.

 - Good writing skills - creating good documentation is part of the core principles of the project.
 You don't have to be Shakespeare, but you need to be able to write clearly.

-For this Linux Developer / Developer in Test position we are targeting someone with at least 3 - 4 years of experience, but are open to more experienced developers (and welcome older developers in general).
+For this Lead Rust / Linux Developer position we are targeting someone with at least 5 - 6 years of experience, but are open to more experienced developers (and welcome older developers in general).